2011 Hackleburg–Phil Campbell tornado: Formation and track through Hackleburg

 The tornado initially touched down in Marion County, Alabama about 5 mi west-southwest of Hamilton around 3:05 p.m.
 CDT and tracked to the northeast, causing significant tree and roof damage.
 Damage at the beginning of the path ranged from EF1 to EF2.
-The tornado reached EF4 strength as it approached US 43.
+The tornado rapidly intensified and reached EF4 strength as it approached US 43.
 Along Highway 43, the tornado destroyed several homes and collapsed the exterior walls of a brick residence.
-The tornado claimed its first life as it moved over Highway 43 a second time, striking a vehicle and killing the occupant, Bridgett Cantrell.
+The tornado killed one person as it moved over Highway 43 a second time, striking a vehicle and killing the occupant.